spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 :::

 Palette now makes the required changes to your cluster according to the specifications of the configured cluster profile version.
 Once your changes have completed, Palette marks your layers with the green status indicator.
+The Hello Universe three-tier application will be successfully deployed.

 ![Image that shows completed cluster profile updates](/getting-started/aws/getting-started_update-k8s-cluster_completed-cluster-updates.webp)

-Click on the URL for port **:8080** to access the Hello Universe application.
+Click on the URL for port **:8080** on the **ui** service to access the Hello Universe application.
 The landing page of the application indicates that it is connected to the API server.

 ![Image that shows hello-universe with API server](/getting-started/getting-started_update-k8s-cluster_hello-universe-with-api.webp)